-- Conduct daily temperature screening for all people entering the school facility or boarding a school transportation vehicle. - Fever is defined as 100.4°F or greater. - Review CDC: Examples of Screening Methods (www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/guidance-for-childcare.html#ScreenChildren) to determine any personal protective equipment (PPE) needs depending on the screening method selected. - Consider offering a parent/guardian a documentation form for temperature screening. - Establish and enforce sick policies to prevent the spread of disease, including: - Enforcing staff staying home if sick. - Establish liberal use of sick leave for employees and sick days for students.
+- Conduct daily temperature screening for all people entering the school facility or boarding a school transportation vehicle. - Fever is defined as 100.4°F or greater. - Review the CDC Examples of Screening Methods (www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/guidance-for-childcare.html#ScreenChildren) to determine any personal protective equipment (PPE) needs depending on the screening method selected.

+- Consider offering a parent/guardian certification form. - Establish and enforce sick policies to prevent the spread of disease, including: - Enforcing staff staying home if sick. - Establish liberal use of sick leave for employees and sick days for students.